Alex-Mak-MCW/Lung-Tumor-Image-Processing-and-Classification-Project/README.md

 # Lung Tumor Image Processing and Classification Project

-This project applies deep learning to detect and classify lung tumors into benign, malignant, or normal cases using grayscale medical images.
+This project applies deep learning to detect and classify lung tumors into benign, malignant, or normal cases in medical images.
 It employs various Convolutional Neural Network (CNN) architectures, including custom CNNs, MobileNetV1, and EfficientNetB0, to achieve robust classification.

 ## Key Features: